williamokano/lox-java-interpreter/README.md

 This is an attempt to implement the Lox language, as described in the website [Crafting Interpreters](https://craftinginterpreters.com/statements-and-state.html) in Java.

-This is just a study case / compilers/interpreters study and it's not meant to be production ready not benchmark for anything.
+This is just a study case / compilers/interpreters study, and it's not meant to be production ready nor benchmarked for anything.

 All credits to the author of the website and the Lox language, your work is awesome,